The Land of Gorch: NBC contract and marketing

 NBC asked Saturday Night Live's producer Lorne Michaels to add The Land of Gorch to the program to lighten its overall tone.
 In its initial contract for Saturday Night Live, NBC required producer Lorne Michaels to include short films by comedian Albert Brooks, and Jim Henson and the Muppets.
-Michaels said he was pleased to be working Henson on his new show: "I'd always liked and been a fan of [the Muppets] and Jim's work".
+Michaels said he was pleased to be working with Henson on his new show: "I'd always liked and been a fan of [the Muppets] and Jim's work".
 He said he thought Henson's idea could support a weekly routine on the program.
 Henson initially called the segment "Muppet Night Creatures" before settling on its final name.
 "Jim Henson and the Muppets" were marketed as a regular feature of Saturday Night Live before its first episode was hosted by George Carlin.

 Writing conflicts

+The writing staff of Saturday Night Live and Henson's team did share some qualities; each group formed a separate social clique and were independently opinionated and creative.
+They differed in age, experience, and lifestyle—producer Lorne Michaels was 31 years old in 1975, and Henson was nearly 40.
+Many of the writers were in their 20s.
+Most of the writers were single and Henson was married with five children at the time.

 Because of regulations imposed by the Writers Guild of America, only those employed as writers for Saturday Night Live were allowed to write sketches for the program.
 Henson and his puppeteers merely performed the scripts for the segments—they were not involved in the writing process.

-Saturday Night Live cast members did not enjoy working with The Land of Gorch segments.
+Saturday Night Live cast members did not enjoy working with The Land of Gorch segments, generally regarded the routines as childish.
 Writing assignments for The Land of Gorch sketches were given to Saturday Night Live staff as a penalty for being the least-liked among the production team.
-Writers generally regarded the routines as childish.

-The writing staff of Saturday Night Live and Henson's team did share some qualities; each group formed a separate social clique and were independently opinionated and creative.
-They differed in age, experience, and lifestyle—producer Lorne Michaels was 31 years old in 1975, and Henson was nearly 40.
-Much of the writers were in their 20s.
-Most of the writers were single and Henson was married with five children at the time.

-Writer Michael O'Donoghue said, "I don't write for felt".
-In a 1977 interview for Playboy, O'Donoghue called The Land of Gorch characters "mucking Fuppets" and "little hairy facecloths".
+Writer Michael O'Donoghue said, "I don't write for felt" and, in a 1977 interview for Playboy, called The Land of Gorch characters "mucking Fuppets" and "little hairy facecloths".
 Saturday Night Live writer Alan Zweibel said the writers drew straws to decide who would draft that week's Muppet routine.
 Zweibel said that in addition to himself, other writers who disliked working on scripts for The Land of Gorch included O'Donoghue, Al Franken, and Tom Davis.
 Zweibel had personal disagreements with Henson, who disapproved a few storylines.
 Henson's associate Jerry Juhl said John Belushi hated having the Muppets on the show.
 Juhl said they went through virtually every writer on the program trying to find one who would write sketches both parties could agree with.

 Michaels said The Land of Gorch characters had been created without a set of rules or boundaries to govern the storylines.
 He said he felt his writing staff would have been able to work more effectively if there had been more guidelines on the characters' behavior and function.
 Henson said he felt the type of humor being written for the show was tedious and unimaginative.